 Butte County EMS Membership Program

-Butte County EMS now offers a membership program that offers savings for those concerned about the cost of ambulance service.
+Butte County EMS Membership Program offers savings for those concerned about the cost of ambulance service.
 This prepaid specialized health care plan provides medically necessary ground ambulance transportation at no cost or reduced cost when provided by Butte County EMS, Willows Ambulance or Colusa Ambulance.
-Learn more and download the application at the Butte County EMS Membership Program webpage.

 Video: Butte County EMS and the region we serve